GobblesGobbles

 OG Anunoby left Game 2 against the 76ers with a right hamstring strain, and the Knicks' dream of a 3-0 stranglehold on the series now has a very uncomfortable asterisk.

-OG Anunoby was grabbing at his leg on a cut to the basket with three minutes left in the fourth quarter of Game 2 โ€” the kind of moment that makes an entire bench go silent.
+OG Anunoby was grabbing at his leg on a cut to the basket with three minutes left in the fourth quarter of Game 2 — the kind of moment that makes an entire bench go silent.
 He was helped off the floor and didn't return.
 New York called it a right hamstring strain and listed him as questionable for Game 3 in Philadelphia on Friday, which is the polite way of saying the Knicks genuinely don't know whether their most important two-way player will be available.

 The timing is ugly.
-Philadelphia already went into Game 2 without Joel Embiid, who's dealing with hip and ankle issues, and now both teams are limping toward a pivotal road game.
-What makes the Anunoby question so loaded is that he's been better in these playoffs than he was all regular season โ€” 21.5 points, 8.7 rebounds, and nearly two steals a night while shooting 61% from the field, compared to 16.7 points and 5.2 rebounds per game during the regular season.
+Philadelphia already went into Game 2 without Joel Embiid, who's dealing with hip and ankle issues, and now both teams are limping toward a pivotal road game in the Eastern Conference Semifinals.
+What makes the Anunoby question so loaded is that he's been better in these playoffs than he was all regular season — 21.5 points, 8.7 rebounds, and almost two steals per game while shooting 61% from the field, compared to 16.7 points and 5.2 rebounds per game during the regular season.
 That's not a role player going questionable.
-That's the guy who has been turning this series into a misery tour for Philadelphia suddenly in danger of sitting.
+That's the guy who has elevated this series suddenly in danger of sitting.

 If Anunoby can't go, the Knicks lose more than a scorer.
 They lose the defender who makes other teams' favorite actions look stupid.
 That's the kind of absence that changes a series without changing the scoreboard.